Best CBD for Arthritis

 Cannabidiol (CBD) is one of two major cannabinoids found in both cannabis and hemp plants.
 You may be familiar with THC, the other major cannabinoid.
 But unlike THC, CBD doesn’t have the same mind-altering effects.
 Most CBD products are made from hemp and extracted using something like CO2 or ethanol since federal regulations require all CBD products to contain 0.3% THC or less.

 Your body is full of cannabinoid receptors that pair with endogenous cannabinoids (created within the body) like anandamide.
 There are two major cannabinoid receptors: CB1 and CB2.
-CB1 is located mostly in the brain, and CB2 is found scattered across more of the rest of your body, especially throughout immune tissue.
+CB1 is located mostly in the brain, and CB2 is found scattered across the rest of your body, especially throughout immune tissue.
 Most of what we think of cannabinoids occur in CB1 receptors, but CB2 receptors are important when considering CBD for arthritis because CB2 appears to regulate inflammation.
-In fact, some budding research suggests that CB2 receptors may be directly implicated in rheumatoid arthritis.
+In fact, some research suggests that CB2 receptors may be directly implicated in rheumatoid arthritis.

 While CBD doesn’t directly bind to any receptors, it changes how they interact with THC and other minor cannabinoids, like CBG and CBA.
 It affects dozens of different cellular pathways throughout the body (at least 65), including: